crunchypack/Webservice/README.md

 ### TypeScript

 The ts-file sends xmlhttp-request to the webservice using objects.
-HTML is rendered based and user input.
+HTML is rendered based on user input.
 The file must be compiled to JavaScript:

 ```sh